Soft and Spiced Carrot Cake Cupcakes Your Family Will Keep Asking For

 Directions

-• In a bowl, mix eggs, sugar, oil, and vanilla until smooth.
+• Whisk eggs, sugar, oil, and vanilla in a large bowl until smooth and glossy.

 • Add flour, baking soda, cinnamon, nutmeg, and salt.
-Mix gently, then fold in carrots.
+Stir until just combined — do not overmix.

 Latest Posts